nikku/wuffle/README.md

 * __Tight integration with the [GitHub flow](https://guides.github.com/introduction/flow/).__ Your issues move automatically across the board.
 The board is always up to date with things going on in development.

-* __Publicly accessible.__ The board is publicly accessible.
-It does, however, only display those issues to a visitor that she sees on GitHub, too.
+* __Publicly accessible.__ You can share your project status without restrictions.
+Applied board filters are shareable deep links.
+We do, however, only display those issues to a visitor that she sees on GitHub, too.
 You'd like to see cards of your private repositories?
-Log-in with your GitHub identity and see them pop up on the board.
+Log-in with your GitHub identity and see them pop up in the mapped column.

 * __Hackable.__ Wuffle is open source, MIT licensed.
 Contribute to it to make it even better.
 Self-host it and stay the owner of your data.